erenyurtcu/Tarifin-App/README.md

 **tarifin** is a full-stack LLM-powered recipe assistant that enables users to request recipes via voice and receive personalized, culturally diverse, and health-conscious suggestions in real time — both as text and speech.

-The system includes a fine-tuned Mistral-7B model, a Flask streaming API backend, and a Flutter mobile client supporting voice input/output (STT/TTS).
+The system includes a fine-tuned Nous Hermes 2 - Mistral 7B, a Flask streaming API backend, and a Flutter mobile client supporting voice input/output (STT/TTS).

 ---